Weekly address of the president of the United States

-The weekly address of the president of the United States (also known as the Weekly (Radio) Address or Your Weekly Address) is the weekly speech by the president of the United States to the nation.
+The weekly address of the president of the United States (also known as the Weekly (Radio) Address or Your Weekly Address) was the weekly speech by the president of the United States to the nation.
 Franklin D. Roosevelt was the first U.S. president to deliver such radio addresses.
-Ronald Reagan revived the practice of delivering a weekly Saturday radio broadcast in 1982, and his successors all continued the practice until Donald Trump ceased doing so seventeen months into his term.
+Ronald Reagan revived the practice of delivering a weekly Saturday radio broadcast in 1982, and his successors all continued the practice until Donald Trump ceased doing so seventeen months into his first term.

 As the Internet became mainstream during the 1990s, the weekly address was made available on other media.
 George W. Bush introduced an audio podcast feed and Barack Obama introduced a weekly video address during his presidential transition period.
-Donald Trump continued the weekly video address for the first nine months of his administration, after which he ended the practice.
+Donald Trump continued the weekly video address for the first nine months of his first administration, after which he ended the practice.
 He later released occasional "weekly" addresses before ceasing the tradition in June 2018.
+Trump has not continued the tradition in his second term.

 Joe Biden revived the practice of making a weekly address in February 2021 in the form of “Weekly Conversations”, answering prepared questions or concerns from citizens.
-On July 2021, he stopped doing Weekly Conversations.
+In July 2021, he stopped doing Weekly Conversations.
 As vice president, Biden made weekly addresses on behalf of Barack Obama during the Obama administration.